qstackfield/atomlabs-lcac-framework/README.md

 ## Motivation

 As AI systems move from reactive models to autonomous reasoning agents, the attack surface has shifted.
-Compromise no longer occurs only through identity or network intrusion, but through **contextual contamination** — where an agent carries or infers knowledge across domains in unintended ways.
+Compromise no longer occurs only through identity or network intrusion, but through **contextual contamination**.
+Where an agent carries or infers knowledge across domains in unintended ways.

 LCAC addresses this by enforcing **reasoning isolation**, ensuring every inference occurs within a bounded context of trust.